MartijnBlauw/Project/README.md

 -	Toevoegen van maps en de locaties van de horeca gelegenheden.
 -	Het verifiëren met het café (de locatie).
 -	Inwisselen van de gespaarde punten.
 Het zou kunnen door middel van een QR-code, maar het zou ook kunnen door het personeel simpelweg op een knop te laten drukken waardoor er een bepaald aantal punten van je tegoed afgehaald wordt.
-Prerequisites
-Describe the things that you’ll have to get in order.
-•	List the data sources that you will use and whether you will need to transform the data before it is usable for your application.
-The list should include links to where the data sources can be found.
-•	List the external components (libraries like d3-tip or SQLite) that you need to implement certain features.
-Include the names, and if the component is not standard, include a link to its website.
-•	Include a review of similar mobile apps or related visualizations, in terms of features and technical aspects: what do they do? how have they implemented it? can you do it in the same way?
-•	Identify the hardest parts of implementing your application: think of technical problems or limitations that could arise during development and what possibilities you have to overcome these.